uwescience/DSSG2016-UnsafeFoods/README.md

    and `asin_intersection.txt`
 * `upcs/` folder contains all of the UPCs from the FDA recalls, split into four files
+* `github_data/` folder contains small data files to be stored on github (rather than being in the ignored data folder)
+* `github_data/amazon_product_categories.csv`: CSV file storing the amazon product category hierarchy.
+The first column contains each category name, and the second column contains the "parent" category".

 ### Data